How do floating wind turbines work? With 5 companies winning the first US leases to build wind farms off California’s coast, let’s take a look

 Trading recommendations

-From the technical point of view, the trend on the EUR/USD currency pair on the hourly time frame is bullish.
-The price is trading at the level of the moving averages, and the MACD indicator has become inactive.
-There is an accumulation in the form of liquidity narrowing.
-This means there will be an impulse move on today’s news.
-For buy deals, it is best to wait for a corrective movement to the support levels of 1.0194 or 1.0092, but with additional confirmation.
-Sell deals can be considered from the resistance level 1.0411 or 1.0504, but also better confirmation in the form of a false breakout.
+The trend on the EUR/USD currency pair on the hourly time frame is bullish.
+The price is trading at the level of the moving averages, the MACD indicator is positive again, and buying pressure is coming back.
+Buy trades are best considered from support levels of 1.0483, but with additional confirmation.
+Sell deals can be considered from the resistance level of 1.0562, but better with confirmation in the form of reverse initiative, as the price may react to the border of the inclined descending channel.

 EUR/USD